edyatl/clickhouse-event-processor/README.md

 2. **EventProcessor:**
    - Processes the events obtained from ClickHouse.
-   - Distributes events into different categories: Install, Trial, Activation.
+   - Distributes events into different categories: Install, Trial, Cancelled Trial, Activation.
    - Executes GET requests based on the event types.

 ## Changelog

+- **2024-04-16:**
+  - Designed the system to handle incoming events in batches of about 1000 items, ensuring efficient processing and scalability.
+  - Implemented logic to handle partially duplicate events within each batch, ensuring that only new events not present in previous batches are processed further.
+  - Developed a filtering mechanism to identify and extract only the new events from each batch, improving data integrity and reducing redundancy.
+  - Integrated functionality to transmit the filtered events further using GET requests, ensuring seamless communication with external systems.
+  - Canceled trials handling functionality has been permanently removed.

 - **2024-04-09:**
   - Implemented bypass of cancelled trials processing to ensure accurate event tracking.